maitosuoh/fatty-liver-time-series/README.md

 # Time series analysis of the literature with fatty liver disase
-This repository contains R code for time series analysis of publication counts in fatty liver disease.
+This repository contains R code for time series analysis of publication counts in fatty liver disease from 2010 to late 2024.

 ## Data
 The original records downloaded from PubMed was not included in the repository due to potential copyright infringement.